Ankit-Developer143/JavaScript/README.md

 ## JavaScript languages

-## It all About JavaScript with api
+## It all About JavaScript with api and basic javascripts